 In order to achieve the objectives of this study, the data was obtained from Google reviews due to their public accessibility (Handani et al., 2022).
 Google reviews, being one of the most widely used platforms for business reviews, offers a rich dataset that reflects genuine customer experiences and sentiments.
 The platform's widespread adoption by users across various demographics and geographies ensures a diverse and comprehensive set of reviews, making it a valuable source for academic research (Alzboun et al., 2023; McIlroy et al., 2016).
-Furthermore, the transparency and openness of

-Google reviews allow researchers to access and analyze data without significant barriers, ensuring the reliability and authenticity of the data collected.
+Furthermore, the transparency and openness of Google reviews allow researchers to access and analyze data without significant barriers, ensuring the reliability and authenticity of the data collected.

-★ Write a review MONGGO MORO Write a review Restaurant Mirasa - Taipei Main Station 4.3 ★★★★ 516 reviews ⊙ 4.1 ★★★★ 94 reviews ⊙ (Translated by Google) A snack bar full of Southeast Asian style.
-The items are very unique and authentic local snacks.
-There are various set meals and noodles, buffet, Indonesian traditional fried food, satury, find spring rolls, all evry delicious state, find spring rolls, all evry delicious.
-There are also some rare ones in other places, such as Indonesian back tea, which may not be a very special drink, but the proprieties addit bornes supar cooked by heresif, which adds more surrose aroma to the black tea of the general public, but it is not too sweet, so it can be regarded as a meal Good choice.
-Xx Xx Local Guide · 5 reviews · 36 photos \\\\ a month ago The Durian juice taste very good.
-The first time I visited here, the Indonesian lady boss came over to greet and chat with great enthusiasm, and introduced Indonesian snacks, which made us feel warm among the crowds of Southeast Asians After the meal, I chatted with Banniang's daughter, and learned a little about the local food culture, and Like Rindu Alam Warung Malang Club nwon-gu, Wongok-dong, Damunhwa-gil, 18 4.4 \\\ 220 reviews © 4.3 ★★★★ 225 reviews ⊙ Leo Treder Local Guide - 91 reviews - 85 photos Diana Yoo Local Guide - 114 reviews - 214 photos ★★★★ 2 years ago The door said "Members only" which confused me a bit.
-But the lady was happy to let me in anyway :) (Original)

-Leckeres indonesisches essen, wie in Ostjava.
+✓ Write a review MONGGO MORO 💉 Write a review Restaurant Mirasa - Taipei Main Station , City, Tokvo, Japan 6號之1號, Beiping W Rd, Zhongzheng Distric 4.3 ★★★★★ 516 reviews ⊙ 4.1 ★★★★★ 94 reviews ⊙ (Translated by Google) A snack bar full of Southeast Asian style.
+The items are very unique and authentic local anacks.
+There are various set meals and noodles, buffet, Indonesian traditional fried food, sate, froid apring rolts, all very delicitors.
+Such as Indonesian thack tax, which may not be a very special drink, but the proprieties additionare such as the organized tax and the proprieties additiones around to the black tes of the general public, but it is not too sweet, so it can be regarded as a meal Good choine.
+Xx Xx Local Guide - 5 reviews - 36 photos a month ago Authentic Indonesian cuisine.
+Albeit it is not a big restaurant, the atmosphere is pretty much like a small "Indonesian Warung".
+The owner is a friendly and cheerful Indonesian lady from Klaten, East Java.
+You can choose a combo menu, where you can choose your main dish together with 3 side dishes which varies every day, or you can choose A La Carte menu. choice Another fried tempeh is a traditional fermented food in Indonesia.
+Most of them are made of soybeans and have a unique flavor similar to mushrooms.
+The fried tempeh will have a nutty aroma. .
+The Durian juice taste very good.
+The first time I visited here, the Indonesian lady boss came over to greet and chat with great enthusiasm, and introduced Indonesian snacks, which made us feel warm among the crowds of Southeast Asians After the meal, I chatted with Banniang's daughter, and learned a little about the local food culture, and Like 📌 Write a review Rindu Alam Warung Malang Club 🖍 Write a re inwon-gu, Wongok-dong, Damunhwa-gil, 18 Causeway Ba 4.4 220 reviews 1 4.3 ★★★★★ 225 reviews ⊙ Leo Treder Local Guide - 91 reviews - 85 photos Diana Yoo Local Guide - 114 reviews - 214 photos 2 years ago 3 years ago (Translated by Google) Delicious Indonesian food, like in East Java.
+The staff is really super in Everything is clean and tidy and the food was really cheap compared to other restaurants in H (Translated by Google) The lady boss kindly explains things well.
+The restaurant is also neat, and a lot of foreigners come during meatlime.
+The door said "Members only" which confused me a bit.
+But the lady was happy to let me in anyway :) (Original) Leckens indonesisches essen, wie in Ostjava.
 Das Personal ist wirklich super nett.
 Alles ist sauber und gepflegt und das Essen war im Vergleich zu anderen Restaurants in Hongkong wirklich günstig.
-(Original) 여자 사장님이 친절하게 설명을 잘 해주십니다. 식당도 깔끔한 편이고, 식사시간에 외국인이 진짜 많이 옵 니다.
-An der Tür stand "Members only" was mich etwas verwirrt hat.
-Die Dame hat mich aber trotzdem gerne
+(Mginal) 여자 사장님이 친절하게 설명을 잘 해주십니다. 식당도 깔끔한 편이고, 식사시간에 외국인이 진짜 많이 읍 니다.
+An der Tür stand "Members onlv" was mich etwas verwirrt hat.
+Die Dame hat mich aber trotzdem gene